 All scheduled departure dates for this tour require a minimum of 2 adult passengers to become a confirmed departure.

-All meals as indicated in itinerary, 2 nights accommodation, transfers from your Broken Hill accommodation, travel in luxury air-conditioned 4WD vehicles.
+All meals as indicated in itinerary, 2 nights accommodation, transfers from your Broken Hill accommodation, travel in fully equipped air-conditioned 4WD vehicles.